JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 This feature is part of a shift in my focus towards getting Solari to support more features to bring it up to parity with Bevy's standard renderer.
 In particular, in the future, I'd like to support the remaining rect/point/spotlight types, animated meshes, and alpha masked and transparent/transmissive/refractive materials.

-Light transport is good an all, and of course I will continue to experiment in that department and always work to improve performance, but I'd like Solari to reach a more usable state in the near future.
+Light transport is good and all, and of course I will continue to experiment in that department and always work to improve performance, but I'd like Solari to reach a more usable state in the near future.

 With that, I'll leave you some pretty pictures of Bevy's Atmosphere + Solari.
 Thanks for reading, and look forward to the release of Bevy 0.20 soon!